pragma-/pbot/doc/Admin.md

 Usage `reload <admins|bantimeouts|blacklist|channels|factoids|funcs|ignores|mutetimeouts|registry|whitelist>`

 ### sl
-Sends a raw IRC line to the server.
-This is useful if you want to execute any IRC command on the IRC server, in its raw pure form.
+Sends a raw IRC command to the server.
 Use the `sl` command when PBot does not have a built-in command to do what you need.

 Usage: `sl <irc command>`